Canon 1D X Mark II vs Panasonic TZ100

 It is notable that the 1DX Mark II has a hotshoe, while the TZ100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the TZ100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ100 was succeeded by the Panasonic TZ200.
+Both the 1DX Mark II and the TZ100 have been discontinued, but can regularly be found used on eBay.
+The TZ100 was replaced by the Panasonic TZ200, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Panasonic TZ100 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II:

 - Better image quality: Scores substantially higher (18 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.3 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (1 EV of extra DR).